Hurepoix

 Hurepoix (/fr/) is an area of the Île-de-France, to the southwest of Paris, situated between the departments of Yvelines, Hauts-de-Seine and Essonne.
 It was an old province of the French Kingdom and the main city was Dourdan.
+The name appears to come from the old French words for wild boar, hure and bristles, poil.

 Geography

 This area is one of the biggest of the Île-de-France.